jayvdb/gitpy/README.md

    OR

-- Creating Environment variable 'Username' & 'Token' in your machine.
+- Creating Environment variable 'username' & 'token' in your machine.

 ---